 On Aug.
-24, 2016, the Obama administration issued the Fair Pay and Safe Workplaces (or “blacklisting”) final rule, which would have threatened federal contractors’ due process rights, injected unwarranted subjectivity into the federal acquisition process and added needless and duplicative layers of bureaucracy.
+24, 2016, the Obama administration issued the Fair Pay and Safe Workplaces (or “blacklisting”) final rule, which would have threatened federal contractors’ due process rights, injected unwarranted subjectivity and added needless and duplicative layers of bureaucracy into the federal acquisition process.

 On Nov.
-6, three federal agencies issued a final rule amending the Federal Acquisition Regulation (FAR) to withdraw the blacklisting final rule and President Obama's Executive Order 13673.
-Additionally, the Department of Labor withdrew the corresponding guidance document.
+6, 2017, three federal agencies issued a final rule amending the Federal Acquisition Regulation to withdraw the blacklisting final rule and rescind President Obama's Executive Order 13673.
+Additionally, the U.S. Department of Labor withdrew the corresponding guidance document.

 To circumvent the 115th Congress’ successful use of the Congressional Review Act to kill the rule, blacklisting advocates intend to lobby the 117th Congress to pass the blacklisting proposal through legislation.
 In addition, they are pushing for the Biden administration to pass a similar rule through executive actions, which would likely undergo significant revisions to avoid triggering violation of the Congressional Review Act and/or undergo a legal challenge from ABC and industry stakeholders.